robert/robert.github.com/_posts/2025-05-14-minor-miner.md

 Between the ages of 5 and 18, the average child in full-time education completes about 5 maths worksheets a week.
 Each worksheet has 20 questions.
 This means that over the course of their school career, every single one of our kids performs about 80,000 calculations.

-At the moment society completely wastes their work.
+At the moment we completely waste their work.
 A student figures out that 5+5=10 and 7x7=49.
 This motivates them; they're energised by their success.
 But then what do we do with the fruits of their labour?
 Nothing!
-We throw their fruit away, to rot in the void.
-"We knew that already," we tell them.
+We throw the fruit away, to rot in the void.
+"We knew that already," we tell our children.
 "Your ideas don't matter."
-Unlike the rest of society, I believe that our children deserve to feel appreciated.
+Unlike the rest of society, I believe that kids deserve to feel appreciated.
 I believe that their achievements are valuable.

 That's why I founded MinorMiner.

 ## What is MinorMiner?

 MinorMiner is a platform that allows school-age children to monetise their maths homework by using it to mine Bitcoin.
 Yes, you heard me.
 We send children their homework, they crunch through it, and then together we transform their sweat into digital gold.
-This isn't some rinky-dink, unsustainable incentive program where we bribe children to care about multiplication.
-Homework is the primary, essential raw material that feeds our machine.
+This isn't some rinky-dink incentive program where we bribe children to care about multiplication.
+Homework is the essential raw material that feeds our machine.
 We need these kids.
 No kids; no Bitcoin.

 In order to understand the innovation that makes MinorMiner possible, we first need to understand how Bitcoin is mined today.
 Right now, people mine Bitcoin by using computers to solve complex mathematical puzzles.
-The puzzles all look like this:
+The puzzles look like this:

 1. Take the list of the Bitcoin transactions that have occurred since the last Bitcoin was mined.
-Check that they're all correctly authorized and that none of them spend money that the creator doesn't have
+Check that they're all correctly authorized and that none of them spend money that the creator doesn't have.
-2. Choose a string of extra letters and numbers to add on to the end of this list (this is called a *nonce*, and is the miner's attempt to solve the puzzle)
+2. Choose a string of extra letters and numbers to add on to the end of this list (a *nonce*).
+This is your attempt to solve the puzzle.
 3. Pass the list and your extra characters through an extremely complex function called the *SHA-256 hash function* (technically you pass it through the function twice).
 The hash function chops and slices and spins and dices the input around, seemingly (but not actually) at random.
 At the end it spits out a number
-4. The puzzle is: what combination of letters and numbers from step 2 cause the output from step 3 to be less than some small target number?
+4. The puzzle that you're trying to solve is: what combination of letters and numbers from step 2 cause the output from step 3 to be less than some small target number?

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 450">